mezbauddin/Interactive-Advanced-EntraID-Management/README.md

 This project is licensed under the MIT License.

 Contributions
-Contributions and feedback are welcome!
-Submit pull requests or issues via GitHub.
+Feedback and contributions are welcome!
+Submit pull requests or issues on GitHub.